 Contact our lawyers about an apartment fire settlement.
 Find out if you can get money to compensate you if you were burned, suffered smoke inhalation, or were otherwise injured.
 Ask for a free consultation using the form below.

 Our law firm recently represented a man who was so severely burned that he lost limbs.
-His fight to live and see his pregnant wife again was inspirational.
+His fight to live and the devotion of his wife was inspirational.
 A few months after the fire, his son was born.
-The money we won in a settlement will help him get the best care, the best prosthetics available and a home that will make his life more comfortable.
+The money we won in a settlement will help him get the best care, the best prosthetics available, and a home that will make his life more comfortable.
 We are so thankful that we could be part of that.

 If you or a loved one was burned in an apartment fire, contact us at 1-888-377-8900 or using the form above.
 Tell us your story and ask our lawyers questions.
 Read about a fire investigation.

 Can I Sue a Landlord if My Apartment Building Starts on Fire and I Get Burned?

 You may have the right to sue your landlord for money damages if you were burned or suffered smoke inhalation from a fire in your apartment building.
 If there is evidence of any of the following, your landlord (building owner) may be legally responsible for personal injury and wrongful death:

 - Unsafe product, including flammable furniture, bedding and clothing, defective portable/space heaters, faucets, and other defective products that are burn or scald hazards;